 Investment advisory services offered to North Carolina residents through Credit Union Investment Services.
 Securities offered through SECU Brokerage Services.
 Member FINRA,

-federal government agency.
+or any federal government agency.
 Securities products involve investment risks, including possible loss of principal.
-Investment representatives are also credit union employees, who may
+Investment representatives are also credit union

 Previous Investing Basics: